 The following discussion describes the material U.S. federal income tax consequences of purchasing, holding and disposing of our preferred shares or the ADSs.
-This discussion applies only to beneficial owners of ADSs or preferred shares that are U.S. Holders (as defined below).
+This discussion applies only to beneficial owners of ADSs or preferred shares that are U.S. holders.
 This discussion is based on the U.S. Internal Revenue Code of 1986, as amended, or the Code, its legislative history, existing final, temporary and proposed Treasury Regulations, administrative pronouncements by the U.S. Internal Revenue Service, or the IRS, and judicial decisions.
-This summary does not describe any state, local or non-U.S. tax law considerations or any aspect of U.S. federal tax law (such as estate tax, gift tax, alternative minimum tax or Medicare tax on net investment income) other than income taxation.
-U.S. Holders should consult their own tax advisors regarding these matters.
+This summary does not describe any state, local or non-U.S. tax law considerations or any aspect of U.S. federal tax law (such as estate tax, gift tax, any alternative minimum tax or Medicare tax on net investment income than income taxation and does not address U.S. federal income tax consequences that may arise as a result of our Chapter 11 cases.
+U.S. holders should consult their own tax advisors regarding these matters.

-This discussion does not purport to address all U.S. federal income tax consequences that may be relevant to a particular U.S. Holder and you are urged to consult your own tax advisor regarding your specific tax situation.
-This discussion applies only to U.S. Holders who hold preferred shares or ADSs as "capital assets" (generally, property held for investment) within the meaning of Section 1221 of the Code and does not address the tax consequences that may be relevant to U.S. Holders in special tax situations including, for example:
+This discussion does not purport to address all U.S. federal income tax consequences that may be relevant to a particular U.S. holder and you are urged to consult your own tax advisor regarding your specific tax situation.
+This discussion applies only to U.S. holders who hold preferred shares or ADSs as "capital assets" (generally, property held for investment) within the meaning of Section 1221 of the Code and does not address the tax consequences that may be relevant to U.S. holders in special tax situations, including:

 - insurance companies;

 - tax-exempt organizations;

 - broker-dealers;

 - traders in securities that elect to mark to market;

 - regulated investment companies;

-- real estate investment trusts;
+- real estate investment trusts:

 - banks or other financial institutions;

-- investors liable for alternative minimum tax;

 - partnerships and other pass-through entities;

-- U.S. Holders whose functional currency is not the U.S. dollar;
+- U.S. holders whose functional currency is not the U.S. dollar;

 - U.S. expatriates;

-- U.S. Holders that hold our preferred shares or ADSs as part of a hedge, straddle, conversion or other integrated transaction;
+- U.S. holders that hold our preferred shares or ADSs as part of a hedge, straddle, conversion or other integrated transaction;

-- a "controlled foreign corporation"; - U.S. Holders that receive our preferred shares or ADSs as compensation; - certain taxpayers who file applicable financial statements required to recognize income when the associated revenue is reflected on such financial statements; or - U.S. Holders that own, directly, indirectly or constructively, 10% or more of the total combined voting power, if any, of our voting stock, or 10% or more of the total value of shares of all classes of our stock.
+- a "controlled foreign corporation";

+- U.S. holders that receive our preferred shares or ADSs as compensation;

+- certain taxpayers who file applicable financial statements required to recognize income when the associated revenue is reflected on such financial statements; or

+• U.S. holders that own, directly, indirectly or constructively, 10% or more of the total combined voting power, if any, of our voting stock, or 10% or more of the total value of shares of all classes of our stock.

 Except where specifically described below, this discussion assumes that we are not a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
-See "--Passive Foreign Investment Company Rules."
+See "-Passive Foreign Investment Company Rules."

-You are a "U.S. Holder" if you are a beneficial owner of preferred shares or ADSs and, for U.S. federal income tax purposes, you are:
+You are a "U.S. holder" if you are a beneficial owner of preferred shares or ADSs and, for U.S. federal income tax purposes, you are:

-- a citizen or an individual resident of the United States; - a corporation created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income tax regardless of its source; or - a trust if a court within the United States is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all substantial decisions of the trust (or otherwise if the trust has a valid election in effect under current Treasury regulations to be treated as a U.S. person).
+- a citizen or an individual resident of the United States; - a corporation created or organized in or under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income tax regardless of its source; or - a trust if a court within the United States is able to exercise primary supervision over its administration and one or more U.S. persons have the authority to control all substantial decisions of the trust (or if the trust has a valid election in effect under current Treasury regulations to be treated as a U.S. person).